 How has your career developed since leaving NTU?

-“I had the opportunity to represent NTU at Graduate Fashion Week 25th anniversary.
+“I had the opportunity to represent NTU at London's Graduate Fashion Week during its 25th anniversary.
 That really helped my career.
 I worked in London for a while for Gabriel Vielma, and then I started my own fashion design journey.”

 What does your current job involve?